KitchenAid Dishwasher Maintenance Guide

 Step-by-Step DIY Guide

-Step 2: Clean the filter assembly
+Step 2: Remove and Clean the Filter Assembly

-Step 4: Wipe door gasket and seals
+Step 4: Wipe the Door Gasket and Detergent Area

 When to Call a Pro